PandiaJason/Proof-of-Knowledge-On-Chain/README.md

-# Non-Transferable-Tokens
+# Non-Transferable-Non-Fungible-Tokens
-Implementation of Non-Transferable Tokens using Non-Fungible Token
+Implementation of Non-Transferable-Non Fungible Tokens using Non-Fungible Token